This listing expired on December 1, 2022. Please contact firstname.lastname@example.org for any updated information.

 Minimum Age: 18

-Experience Required: The project is designed to be an intensive hands on experience, focusing primarily on skill acquisition.
+Experience Required: The project is designed as a thorough ground penetrating radar (GPR) training program, both in terms of exploration and data analysis.
+It provides an intensive hands on experience, focusing primarily on skill acquisition.
 As such, previous experience is not required.
 We will teach participants all the necessary skills in the field and laboratory as they engage with various contexts.

 Room and Board Arrangements:

-We house everyone in double or triple occupancy rooms in the village houses.
-Every house is equipped with bathrooms.
-You will be guests of Romanian families and will have a chance to discover the true sense of old fashion Transylvanian hospitality.
-You will experience some of the nicest aspects of Eastern European country life, indulging in your guest families home made cookies and a variety of home made traditional beverages.
-Generally speaking, you will have all the advantages of a country life with the comfort of an urban environment.
-Breakfast, lunch and dinner are included for the duration of each session.
-Beaware that Romanian cuisine is meat oriented (although we do our best to satisfy vegetarians as well).
-Cost: $1095 for each 6-day intensive training session
+We house everyone in double or triple occupancy rooms in a hotel near the target site.
+Every room is equipped with its own bathroom.
+Breakfast, and dinner are included for the duration of each session.
+Note that Romanian cuisine is meat oriented (although we do our best to satisfy vegetarians as well).
+Cost: $1295 for each 5-day intensive training session

 Archaeological Techniques and Research Center